coder/docs/guides/customization/gpg-forwarding.md

 - `openssh-server` and `gnupg2` installed
 - `StreamLocalBindUnlink yes` set in the `/etc/ssh/sshd_config` file
 - Socket masking
-- `OpenSSH` enabled (so that Coder doesn't inject it's own instance of OpenSSH)
+- `OpenSSH` enabled (so that Coder doesn't inject its own ssh daemon)

 Your updated Dockerfile would look something like: